 Learn while you work!
-We offer a flexible delivery program in this major with online self-directed learning, workshop events and virtual evening classes.
-As us how this works.
+We offer a flexible delivery program with online self-directed learning, workshop events and virtual evening classes.
+Ask us how this works.

 Recognition of Prior Learning (RPL)

 You can seek RPL where your work or qualifications of an advanced and related nature have been undertaken.
 Academic Credit is granted on a case-by-case basis, according to our Academic Credit policy and associated procedures.
 Applications for Academic Credit will be assessed by relevant Melbourne Polytechnic academics and where appropriate, industry experts.

 For any additional information on the Bachelor of Agriculture and Technology, majoring in Aquaculture, please contact an Education and Careers Advisor (ECA), on 03 9269 8400, or send an email.

 - Tuition fees per year: $22500

 - Academic: Australian Year 12 or equivalent, to include mathematics, and one of either chemistry or biology, OR